 - Scottish religious traditions: Catholic, Presbyterian, Episcopalian, Baptist, Quaker

 - Theology and early modern colonialism

 Jamie McDougall, 'The legacy of the Solemn League and Covenant in relation to political culture in Scotland c.1643-1707'.
-Co-supervised with Karin Bowie (History)
+Co-supervised with Karin Bowie (History).
+AHRC funded

 Jamie Kelly, 'The Society in Scotland for Propagating Christian Knowledge, 1709–1872: Education, Language, Religion & Governance in the post-1707 British State & Empire'.
-Co-supervised with Martin Macgregor (first supervisor, History).
+Co-supervised with Martin Macgregor (History).
+AHRC funded

 Christian Traditions and Transformations